Technical architecture overview for IT teams evaluating AccessPoint

 Managed Identity

-• Azure Blob StorageDefaultAzureCredential (Managed Identity in production)
+• Azure Blob StorageDefaultAzureCredential (managed identity in production)

-• Microsoft Graph APIManagedIdentityCredential on App Service (falls back to DefaultAzureCredential for local development) with application permissions
+• Microsoft Graph APIManagedIdentityCredential with application permissions

 Authorization and RBAC